EngineersBox/Java-HTTP-Proxy/README.md

 * Linux (apt): `$> make install_maven_linux_apt`

 *Note:* If you are using windows, then it's not as simple to install maven.
-I would suggest that you run this on a unix system, but if you want to install it on windows, a tutorial can be found here <https://www.javatpoint.com/how-to-install-maven>
+I would suggest that you run this on a unix system, but if you Do want to install it on Windows, a tutorial can be found here <https://www.javatpoint.com/how-to-install-maven>

 ## Building